EVgo vs ChargePoint: Which One Has the Best EV Charging Stations?

 EVgo vs ChargePoint Commercial EV charging

-If you’re a business looking to invest in EV charging stations, the benefits make them a great investment.
+For businesses considering investments in EV charging stations, the multitude of benefits they offer makes them an excellent investment opportunity.
 EVgo and ChargePoint both offer excellent commercial EV charging options.
 Both companies provide turnkey Charging as a Service packages that include installation, EV charging hardware, EV charging software, site design, site commissioning, ongoing monitoring, and maintenance.
 They offer commercial solutions for retail businesses, multifamily properties, hotels, parking lots, gas stations, convenience stores, grocery stores, and fleet operations.

 ChargePoint offers ChargePoint as a Service, which is like a subscription service for EV chargers.
 Your subscription will include ChargePoint software, hardware, and services.
 You pay no upfront costs.
 Then, you’ll have to work with ChargePoint and a third-party investor to set up charging infrastructure.
 ChargePoint requires a cloud plan to connect to the ChargePoint network and receive the latest software updates.
 You will have to pay for their maintenance and management program called Assure.
 You can determine pricing and how you want to control access to your chargers.